 This course is available for on-campus & remote (online) learning.
 All students participate in interactive, real-time classes.

 This course is an introduction to rigorous and policy-relevant impact evaluation techniques for postgraduate students in economics and public policy.
 The course’s main emphasis is on evaluating the effect of a policy or a naturally occurring event on the economic and social well being of individuals who are exposed to the event.
 The course has a strong focus on applications – although students will be expected to fully understand the conceptual underpinnings of each technique.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the reasoning behind and the rationale of major impact evaluation techniques.
+- Understand the reasoning behind major impact evaluation techniques.

-- Understand published empirical research on policy evaluation and critically assess the validity of causal claims in quantitative research.
+- Understand published empirical research on policy evaluation and critically assess the validity of causal claims.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Tutorial of 1 hour per week, to train students in using Stata, a popular data analysis software.
+May also include a tutorial of 1 hour per week, to train students in using Stata, a data analysis software.

 Various academic journals, book chapters, and technical papers on relevant issues